 We find that this drill keeps our kids motivated and maximizes time and reps (good reps).
 Once the players reach “300” we reward them with 20-30 more pitches in the cage, since this is every player’s favorite station.

-Thomas Arthur is the Head Varsity Baseball Coach at East Stroudsburg Area High School North in Dingmans Ferry, PA.
-He is also the Head Coach of American Legion Post 221 in Scranton.
+Thomas Arthur: Former Head Varsity Baseball Coach at East Stroudsburg Area High School North in Dingmans Ferry, PA.
+He was also the Head Coach of American Legion Post 221 in Scranton.